 Q: Do I need a Facebook account or any other social-networking site in order to join?

-A: No. The G.M.A. is NOT an online, metal support/promotion, fan group.
-We are active in our respective, local metal/global metal community from a grass roots level and do most of our work, offline.
-We use Facebook, Real.fm, Twitter and other social networking communities online for communication, networking with other G.M.A. chapters in other states/countries as well as with non-G.M.A. individuals in the metal music industry, e.g., bands, producers, promoters, etc. Again, you are not required to have a Facebook account (or any other social-networking accounts), but it is encouraged for the purpose of interacting with other members in chapters throughout the world & the global metal community.
-There are many G.M.A. members who are not active online, therefore our numbers cannot be determined by how many of us you encounter over the internet.
+A: No. We're NOT an online, metal and punk fan group, we are active in our local scene from a grass roots level and do most of our work, offline.
+We use Facebook, Instagram, Twitter, Tumblr and other social networking communities online for communication, networking with other G.M.A. chapters in other states/countries as well as with non-G.M.A. individuals in the music industry, e.g., bands, producers, promoters, etc. You are not required to have a Facebook account (or any other social-networking accounts), but it is encouraged for the purpose of interacting with other members in chapters throughout the world & the global metal community.

-Q: What am I expected to do once I’m patched-in?
+Q: What am I expected to do once I’m patched?

-Q: since you all wear jackets, vests with back patches, are you guys a heavy metal gang or something?
+Q: since you all wear jackets, vests with back patches, are you guys a gang or something?

-A: Absolutely NOT!!!
-We wear "colors” as a uniform in order to indentify ourselves as an established organization, like other groups who also wear similar attire, however, not to be confused with a motorcycle club, nor a gang of any kind.
+A: Absolutely NOT!
+We wear "colors” as a uniform in order to indentify ourselves as an established organization, like other groups who wear similar attire, however, not to be confused with a motorcycle club, nor a gang of any kind.
 Members of the G.M.A. are expected to be law abiding members of society and will impose warnings, suspension or even ejection from the group to any member who is discovered to be involved in unlawful, questionable activities!
-Our vests are also in dedication the metal life style we lead and are adorned with patches of bands that we as individuals respect and love as well as keeping the tradition of the early metal life style of wearing "kuttens” which are denim or leather vests, worn by heavy metal fans as a badge of honor and a devotion to metal and it’s sub-culture.
-It is the globally recognized uniform of a metal-life styler since the mid to late '70s.
+Our vests are also in dedication the punk and metal lifestyle we lead and are adorned with patches of bands that we respect and love as well as keeping the tradition of the early metal lifestyle of wearing "kuttens” which are denim or leather vests, worn by heavy metal and punk fans as a badge of honor.
+It is the globally recognized, traditional uniform of both the punk and metal subculture since the mid to late '70s.

 Kutten were originally made from denim jeans jackets, with their sleeves removed or cut very short.
 In the case of many-pocketed jackets, sometimes pockets have been cut away to gain more space for patches.
 Some wearers have created new internal pockets with denim fabric from old jeans.
 Kutten in the 1980s were almost always blue denim.
 Thrash metal fans favored heavily washed denim, while members of one British motorcycle club bleached theirs until they were almost white.
 From the mid to late 1990s, some punks and metalheads have worn multi-pocketed hunting or fishing vests, both in plain colors and camouflage patterns, and leather kutten – always popular with metalheads & punks – have also found widespread acceptance among bikers in recent decades.